 As a side note: both underwatered and overwatered aloe will refuse to bloom (see our aloe blooms guide).

-What does an underwatered aloe plant look like?
+What an underwatered aloe plant looks like

 An underwatered aloe plant will look dehydrated.
 The leaves of the plant will also fade in color and may take on a yellow type hue and/or they can develop brown tips.

 Although a yellowing of the leaves can also indicate sun bleaching, aloe plants are very resistant to strong sun and actually grow best in direct sunlight.
 So, when you see yellowing leaves on an aloe plant you should first check the soil for moisture as the most likely cause is dehydration due to insufficient watering.

 Additionally, if the dehydration in aloe leaves has been caused by a lack of water, rather than overwatering, then the soil will be completely dry and there will be zero signs of root rot.

 2. The disastrous effects of overwatering an aloe plant

 Overwatering an aloe plant is a much more serious problem than underwatering.
 An underwatered aloe will quickly recover once a consistent and healthy watering routine is restored.
 However when an aloe is overwatered drastic and immediate action must be taken to save the plant.

 As you can see in the image below the leaves of the aloe plant are drooping and the soil is visibly moist.
 These are strong indications that the aloe plant has been overwatered.
 Further investigation will determine if root rot has taken hold and the plant needs repotted or if the soil simply needs to be allowed to dry out (repotting in drier soil is also advisable though not completely necessary if there is no root rot).